-NOTE - When the SLP99UHVK is used with a communicating thermostat, all indoor blower speed selections and DIP switch settings are made by the thermostat.
+NOTE - When the SLP99DFVK is used with a communicating thermostat, all indoor blower speed selections and DIP switch settings are made by the communicating thermostat.

-SLP99UHVK units are equipped with an integrated control.
-This control manages ignition timing, combustion air inducer speed, heating mode fan off delays and indoor blower speeds based on selections made using a communicating thermostat or the control DIP switches and onboard links.
+SLP99DFVK units are equipped with an integrated control.
+This control manages ignition timing, combustion air inducer speed, heating mode fan off delays and indoor blower speeds based on selections made using the control DIP switches and on-board links.
 The control includes an internal Watchguard feature which automatically resets the ignition control when it has been locked out.